How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 While The Dabbler has commitment issues, The Obsessive has the opposite problem.
 This learner type taps into our impatience and over-ambition.

-In career, this looks like trying to climb from junior to partner in five years or wanting to start a six-figure business in two months.
+In my career, this looks like trying to climb from junior to partner in five years or wanting to start a six-figure business in two months.

 The Obsessive eventually crumbles under their enthusiasm.
 Burnout and stress hit.
 They can’t keep up their ridiculously demanding routines.
 And the whole thing just caves in.